-Internal persecutor hinders creativity
+Internal persecutor opposes creativity

-- The trauma triangle does four things against creativity: - It subconsciously draws us to situations like our initial trauma (repetition of trauma).

-- In times of stress the internal persecutor internalizes negative thoughts and emotions and awakens our sense of being a "victim" (i.e. in chronic depression, anxiety, perfectionism, nail biting, etc.). - 3.
-When faced with a crisis in a personal/social relationship, we project our internal persecutor on to the_other person and like a victimized child, we see them as a new aggressor.
-With a sense of narcissism and righteousness we try to control this person and others. - 4.
+- The trauma triangle does four things against creativity: - It subconsciously draws us to situations similar to our initial trauma (repetition of trauma). - 2.
+In times of stress the internal persecutor internalizes negative thoughts and emotions and awakens our sense of being a "victim" (i.e. in chronic depression, anxiety, perfectionism, nail biting, etc.). - 3.
+When faced with a crisis in a personal/social relationship, we project our internal persecutor on to the_other person and like a victimized child, we see him as a new aggressor.
+With a sense of narcissism and righteousness we try to control this other person and other people - 4.
 We project our internal persecutor on to political and social figures and with a black and white point of view we blame them for all our problems.